ruvcoindev/ruvchain-go/README.md

 complete with comments):

 ```
-./yggdrasil -genconf > /path/to/yggdrasil.conf
+./ruvchain -genconf > /path/to/ruvchain.conf
 ```

 ... or generate a plain JSON file (which is easy to manipulate programmatically):

 ```
-./yggdrasil -genconf -json > /path/to/yggdrasil.conf
+./ruvchain -genconf -json > /path/to/ruvchain.conf
 ```

-You will need to edit the `yggdrasil.conf` file to add or remove peers, modify other configuration such as listen addresses or multicast addresses, etc.
+You will need to edit the `ruvchain.conf` file to add or remove peers, modify other configuration such as listen addresses or multicast addresses, etc.

 ### Run Yggdrasil